If you are looking for a plant that offers an Asian, classic, and architectural look, the Dracaena Marginata plant is for you.

 - Cut off any yellow leaves or brown vines, especially if infected.

 - Monitor the plant for signs of overwatering and under-watering.
-Change watering schedule, as necessary.
+Change the watering schedule, as necessary.

 - Protect the plant from direct sun rays; place it in bright, dappled sunlight.